dylanstormjohnson/README-Generator/generated_README/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ## Description

-- This project was made using HTML, CSS, Javascript, Bootstrap, JQuery, Node.js, MySQL.
-I was motivated to build this project To learn more about node.js  It was built because I wanted to simplify making README's for my projects.
-It is intended to solve the problem of constantly recreating the same markdown code for README's  In making said project, I learned more about node.js, markdown formatting, and command line applications.
+- This project was made using Javascript and Node.js.
+I was motivated to build this project because I wanted to practice with node.js and its ability to utilize the file system on my computer.
+It was built because I wanted to speed up the process of creating a README file for projects I have worked on.
+It is intended to solve the problem of the extended amount of time it takes to create a README.
+In making said project, I learned a basic understanding of markdown, template literals, npms, inquirer, and async functions.

 ## Table of Contents